HyenaPixel: Global Image Context with Convolutions: Evaluation

-First of all, our results support the assumptions on the MetaFormer as baseline model and the expressiveness of Hyena.
+First of all, our results support the assumptions on the MetaFormer\,\cite{yu2022metaformer_baselines} as a strong baseline model and the expressiveness of Hyena.
 Interestingly, we observe that features produced by different token mixers can be incompatible.
-Moreover, we close the gap between ConvNets and Transformers by a radical new approach: A ConvNet for vision without spatial bias.
+Moreover, we close the gap between ConvNets and Transformers with a radical new approach: A ConvNet for vision without a predefined neighborhood.